eccentricdz/sharencare/README.md

 sharencare
 ==========

-A simple file sharing app made in node.js using MySQL
+A simple file sharing app made in with the backend built with Node.js.
+The database used is MySQL.